LaughableMaster/LaughableMaster/README.md

-- 👋 Hi, I’m @LaughableMaster (aka) nvgowtham
+- 👋 Hi, I’m nvgowtham [aka] @LaughableMaster
 - 👀 I’m interested in Data Science
 - 🌱 I’m currently pursuing Masters in Business Administration
 - 💞️ I’m looking to collaborate on open projects in data science, analytics and operations domain.
-- 📫 How to reach me: https://www.linkedin.com/in/gautham-vijaikumar/
+- 📫 How to reach me: https://www.linkedin.com/in/nvgowtham

 <!---
 LaughableMaster/LaughableMaster is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.